On $d$-stable locally checkable problems parameterized by mim-width: Limits of the framework

 Given an instance $I$ (with at least one clause) of positive 1-in-3-SAT with clause set $C$ and variable set $X$, we construct an interval graph $G_I$ as follows.
 For each clause $c = (x, y, z)$ we create a copy of the \emph{clause gadget} illustrated in \Cref{fig:clauseGadget}.

 We call $v_c$ a \emph{clause vertex}, $x_c$, $y_c$ and $z_c$ \emph{variable vertices}, and $x_c'$, $x_c''$, $y_c'$, $y_c''$, $z_c'$ and $z_c''$ \emph{value vertices}.
 All the clause gadgets are placed next to each other in an arbitrary order such that they do not overlap.
-For every variable $x\in X$, do the following.
-For each clause $c$ that contains $x$ as a literal, check for the next closest appearance in another clause both to the left and to the right, say variable $x$ appears both in clause $c$ and $c'$, and there is no other clause containing $x$ whose gadget is positioned in between the gadgets of $c$ and $c'$.
-Without loss of generality, assume that the gadget corresponding to $c$ is positioned to the left of the gadget of $c'$.
+For every variable $x\in X$, do the following. \highlightChange{Consider every two clauses $c$ and $c'$ that both contain $x$ and whose gadgets are positioned in such a way that no other gadget corresponding to a clause containing $x$ is positioned between the gadgets of $c$ and $c'$.} Without loss of generality, assume that the gadget corresponding to $c$ is positioned to the left of the gadget of $c'$.
 We add an interval whose left endpoint is in the interval corresponding to $x_c''$ and whose right endpoint is in the interval of $x_{c'}'$.
 The vertices corresponding to these intervals will be called \emph{connector vertices}.

 Also, add the \emph{left gadget} illustrated in \Cref{fig:leftGadget} to the very left, not intersecting any of the intervals of the clause gadgets nor any of the connector vertices.
 Now, for each clause $c\in C$ we add two more intervals as follows.
 Add an interval whose left endpoint lies in the interval of $v_2$ but not in the interval of $v_1$, and whose right endpoint lies in the interval corresponding to $v_c$ but to the left of any variable vertex in the clause gadget of $c$.
 The corresponding vertex of this interval is called the \emph{opening vertex of $c$}.
 Add another interval whose left endpoint lies in the interval corresponding to $v_3$ but not in the interval of $v_2$, and whose right endpoint lies in the interval corresponding to $v_c$ but to the right of every variable vertex in the clause gadget of $c$.
 We call the corresponding vertex the \emph{closing vertex of $c$}.
 In \Cref{fig:example}, we show a simple example with three clauses in which only one variable appears twice (the right-most positioned variable in the middle clause and the middle variable in the right-most clause).